 UArizona Maricopa Cooperative Extension Receives USDA Grant to Educate Urban Farmers on Beekeeping and Honey Production

-SUBHEADING: The University of Arizona received a $99,990 grant from the USDA to develop an educational program to serve underrepresented urban farmers and teach them to pollinate their crops by keeping bees and diversifying their income with bee products.

-Michael Pisetsky
+By Michael Pisetsky

 Research, Innovation & Impact

+SUBHEADING: The University of Arizona received a $100,000 grant from the USDA to develop a program that serves underrepresented urban farmers by teaching them to pollinate their crops by keeping bees and diversify their income with bee products.
-The University of Arizona Maricopa County Cooperative Extension was awarded $99,990 through the United States Department of Agriculture’s (USDA) Specialty Crop Block Grant Project (SCBGP) to support and educate small-scale and urban farmers.
-The grant aims to enhance the competitiveness of specialty crops such as fruits, vegetables, tree nuts, and dried fruits.
-The university intends to fulfill the needs of the grant through classes on beekeeping and honey production.

-The award will be used to develop an educational program for beginning urban farmers and entrepreneurs to learn about beekeeping in the Sonoran Desert.
+The University of Arizona Maricopa County Cooperative Extension (MCCE) was awarded $100,000 through the United States Department of Agriculture’s (USDA) Specialty Crop Block Grant Program (SCBGP) and is using the funding to develop an educational program for small-scale and urban farmers and entrepreneurs to learn about beekeeping and honey production in the Sonoran Desert.

-The training will provide participants with the skills needed to pollinate specialty crops by keeping bees and to generate alternative sources of income by selling bee products, all the while conserving the population of honeybees in the environment.
+The training will provide participants with the skills needed to pollinate specialty crops by keeping bees and to generate alternative sources of income by selling bee products, all the while conserving the honeybee population.

 Small-scale and urban farming refers to various types of cultivating and distributing food in urban areas as opposed to large, rural farming.
-The main benefit of urban farming is direct access to locally grown and accessible fresh vegetables, fruit, and meat products.
+Urban farming benefits cities, neighborhoods and communities by providing direct access to fresh, locally-grown vegetables, fruit, and meat products.
 Urban agriculture can address food deserts and improve food security and safety for city residents.

-“Urban agriculture has proven to be an effective and viable substitute for conventional farming,” said Ayman Mostafa, principal investigator for this grant and interim director of Maricopa County Cooperative Extension, “Arizona’s population is increasing, and farmers are moving away from the rural model of farming.
-We are trying to train farmers that can account for that growth and shift in industry that we will see in coming years.”
+“Urban agriculture has proven to be an effective and viable substitute for conventional farming,” said Ayman Mostafa, MCCE’s interim director and leader of the new program.
+“Arizona’s population is increasing, and we are trying to train farmers that can account for that growth and shift in industry that we will see in coming years.”

 Sharrona Moore, a program coordinator hired with funds from the SCBGP grant, is responsible for ensuring program goals are met.
 “My role is really about outreach, getting in touch with these farmers that have been underrepresented and gaining that social capital to get them interested in what beekeeping can do for them,” Moore said.

-“Urban farmers, as a group, have been underrepresented by the USDA in the past,” said Mostafa, “and urban farmers, themselves, are often people of color and women.”
+“Urban farmers are often people of color and women who, as a group, have historically been undeserved,” said Mostafa.

-Moore, who previously ran a non-profit farm and is a woman of color herself, said, “I have a unique understanding of this community; it is part of what makes me so effective in this position.”
+Moore, who previously ran a nonprofit farm and is a woman of color herself, said, “By offering programs like this to underserved communities we can get them economically stable while supporting local food.”

-“By educating these underserved communities we can get them economically stable and we can sustain and support local food,” Moore said.
-“I feel very privileged to serve as the bridge from these communities to the University where we can make an impact on their lives.”
+“I feel very privileged to serve as the bridge from these communities to the university where we can make an impact on their lives,” she added.

-For urban farmers, beekeeping is a paramount tool used for growing and pollinating their crops.
+For urban farmers, beekeeping is a critical tool for growing and pollinating crops.
 “Honeybee pollination is far more effective than any other method of pollination,” Mostafa said.

-Although beekeeping provides an economic and organic way of pollinating crops, needed training is scarce and often not accessible, which is why the educational opportunity provided by UArizona Cooperative Extension is so important for these farmers.
+Although beekeeping provides an economical and organic way of pollinating crops, training is scarce and often inaccessible, making the educational opportunities provided by MCCE especially important for the state’s farming community.
+The training is offered at multiple UArizona campuses across the state, including in Prescott and Yuma.

-The program offers training at multiple UArizona campuses across the state.
-“We go to Prescott for field days and Yuma to learn about production.
-We aren’t confined to just one place which means we can give our students a more comprehensive look at agriculture in Arizona,” Mostafa said.
+“We aren’t confined to just one place which means we can give our students a more comprehensive look at agriculture in Arizona,” Mostafa said.